jushitan2023/01_sql_magist_in_brazil/README.md

 select count(distinct(seller_id)) as "Amount of all sellers" from order_items
 ```

--How many Tech sellers are there?
+- How many Tech sellers are there?

 ```sql
 select count(distinct(seller_id)) as "Amount of tech sellers"